Swansea University Medical School: Postgraduate courses

-The medical school also offers researsch degrees including D.Prof, MRes, Masters by Research, MPhil, MD and PhD.
+The medical school also offers research degrees including D.Prof, MRes, Masters by Research, MPhil, MD and PhD.

 Societies

 Swansea University Medical School has a number of student-led societies, including the Medical Society (the society for the Graduate Entry Medicine programme), the Medical Life Science Society (aimed at all undergraduate and postgraduate degrees) and others including GP Society, Surgical Society, and the Swansea Gambia Link.